 For example, with the Gaggia bean to cup coffee machines, nearly all of them have the same brew unit, so if you buy for example the Gaggia Brera, or the Gaggia Cadorna Prestige, which is over double the cost, they’ll both have the same Gaggia brewing unit.

-Best Delonghi Coffee Machines
+Perfect Delonghi Coffee Machines

-I’ve already spoken a little about the history of the Nespresso machine so I won’t go on about it too much, other than to say that Nespresso utterly dominated the coffee pod machine market for almost 20 years.
+I’ve already spoken a little bit about the history of the Nespresso machine so I won’t go on about it too much, other than to say that Nespresso utterly dominated the coffee pod machine market for almost 20 years.

 They also did so by having the resources to allow them to fight off would-be competitors by registering patent after patent, and not being afraid to launch into legal battles with anyone who dared to step anywhere close to infringing them.

-One of which was the David & Goliath-like legal fight between Nespresso (well, Nestec – the subsidiary of Nestlé which owns Nespresso) and relatively small UK company Dualit.
+Among which was the David & Goliath-like legal fight between Nespresso (well, Nestec – the subsidiary of Nestlé which owns Nespresso) and relatively small UK company Dualit.

 In short, Nespresso thought Dualit were infringing their patents by selling compatible pods, Dualit disagreed.

-The high court found in favour of Dualit especially on the point that Dualit were creating re the purchasers of Nespresso machines having the right to use whatever pods they see fit in their Nespresso machines.
+The high court found in favour of Dualit especially on the point that Dualit were making re the purchasers of Nespresso machines having the right to use whatever pods they see fit in their Nespresso machines.

-Ironically, for me this strengthened the position of the original Nespresso machine as being the best sort of pod coffee machines, given that this lead to the floodgates opening for compatibles, meaning that owners of these machines have far more option when it comes to what coffee pods to buy, than with any other pod machine, at the time of writing at least.
+Ironically, for me this strengthened the position of the original Nespresso machine as being the best kind of pod coffee machines, given that this lead to the floodgates opening for compatibles, meaning that owners of these machines have far more option when it comes to what coffee pods to buy, than with any other pod machine, at the time of writing at least.

 Check Price - Amazon UK